GenderDysphoria/GenderDysphoria.fyi/public/en/chromosomes.md

   ] tweets=meta.tweets className="" }}
 </div>}!}

-## But Most People Are Still XX Or XY!!!
+## But Most People Are Still XX or XY!!!

 Biological sex in endosex (non-intersex) people is still more complicated than the simplistic XX/XY model suggests.
 Even if someone has typical 46,XX or 46,XY chromosomes, the body can change how it *uses* DNA without changing the DNA sequence itself.
 This process is called epigenetics.